 The old camshaft seals.
 The rear intake (at the distributor) looked nasty, but there were no signs of leakage there.

 Okay, so now to the business: replacing the valve stem seals.
 The Schley tool is great.
-Instead of using an air compressor (I don't have one, and if I did I really wouldn't want it running for the amount of time this takes) I shoved rope into the cylinders at their low point and cranked them tight.
-Just stick some plastic or wooden item longer than 6 inches (I used a big cable tie) in the cylinder to figure out when it's high or low.
+Instead of using an air compressor (I don't have one) I shoved rope into the cylinders at their low point and cranked them tight.
+Just stick some plastic or wooden item longer than 6 inches (I used a big cable tie) in the cylinder to figure out when it's high or low (obviously never leave any material in a cylinder).
 I used about 8 feet of 1/4-inch diameter Home Depot poly-something-or-other rope.
 It takes some strength to use the compressor, and you'll be glad you spent time at the start making a good prop to hold the handle when the valve spring is sprung.
 I used a block of maple about 4 inches long.
 You compress (and prop), pry the keepers from the shaft with a small tool, extract them with a magnetized tool, uncompress, remove the spring, pull the old seal, install the new (I used a deep 11mm socket; takes zero force to install these things, by the way), compress (and prop), fiddle in the keepers, and uncompress.